 Experiential therapy is the use of experience to process thoughts, ideas, problems, and trauma.
-Equine therapy is a type of experiential therapy that uses horses to help people process their issues.
+Equine therapy is a type of wilderness therapy that uses horses to help people process their issues.
 Many people who check-in for addiction rehabilitation wonder, “What is equine therapy?”
 Therapy with horses at an addiction treatment center in NC can be a fun, effective, healthy way to process the issues that lead many people to addiction.

 What Is Equine Therapy?

 When most people think of equine therapy or animal-assisted therapy, they picture riding a horse through the wilderness.
 While horseback riding can be a wonderful part of equine therapy, there is much more to it than that.
 Equine therapy may involve taking care of the horse through grooming, brushing, and leading.
 Reciprocal love and affection from an animal can work wonders in healing from trauma.
 Many people find when they spend time with their assigned horse, they’re able to let go of the issues repeating in their minds.
 Connection with an animal has many benefits for both the animal and the person receiving therapy.